Cosmo-Tech/cosmotech-api-python-client/docs/TwingraphApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Launch a mass delete job
+        # Delete all versions of a graph and his metadatas
         api_instance.delete(organization_id, graph_id)
     except cosmotech_api.ApiException as e:
         print("Exception when calling TwingraphApi->delete: %s\n" % e)